mfmceneaney/saga/README.md

 ```
 You should now have several executables in your `build` directory.

-TODO: Add directions for adding dependency to another CMake project.

 ### Python3 Modules

 For now just include these lines in your python code: